OctopusDeploy/blog/blog/2021-05/debugging-ssis-error/index.md

 ---
-title: Debugging an error while automating SSIS deployments
+title: Debugging package parameter issues for automated SSIS deployments
 description: Learn from my experience automating SSIS deployments, and how to avoid an error using different versions of Visual Studio and SQL Server.
 author: shawn.sesna@octopus.com
 visibility: public